EIN 95-2627645

 National Indian reservation economic summit (res) conventions are American Indian economic and business Development gatherings held nationally and regionally.
 This event brings together American Indian and indigenous entrepreneurs, tribal economic and business Development decision-makers, tribal entities, tribal leaders, government agencies andkey corporate executives, buyers, suppliers and contractors.
 Res is the largest and longest running National American Indian business event in the nation.

 Cdfi - ncaied is in the beginning stages of establishing a community Development financial institutions fund which, once established, will provide tribes and their business entities with access to affordable financial products and services.
 Native edge institutes (nei's) are one-day, in person training events that provide both established and aspiring business-owners critical business training.
-Nei's also connect participants to existing resources available in their region, to go along with one-on-one business counseling/coaching and matchmaking service.
+Nei's also connect participants to existing resources available in their region, to go along with one-on-one business counseling/coaching and matchmaking services.
 Federal program and procurement coaching, accessing capital via community Development financial institutions (cdfi), and navigating the sba and bureau of Indian affairs will also be featured prominently at nei events.
 The National Center technical assistance program (nctap) provides hybrid in-person and online native edge institute (nei) training events in eight states (Alaska, Colorado, Idaho, Michigan, new york, Oregon, Utah, and Washington), that includes business Development training and counseling, and services specifically tailored to increasing native and tribally owned businesses' covid-19 resilience.
-In addition, the program assists Indian tribes and businesses gain access to economic opportunity and growth through access to business expertise and capital.
+In addition, the program assists Indian tribes and businesses in gaining access to economic opportunity and growth through access to business expertise and capital.

 Who funds National Center for American Indian Enterprise Development (NCAIED)